 Wanted: Landlord – and monarch – for remote island pub off Cumbria coast

-Successful candidate will run unique Ship Inn on tiny Piel Island - after being crowned in a beer-soaking ceremony
+The successful candidate will run the unique Ship Inn on tiny Piel Island – after being crowned in a beer-soaking ceremony

 One of England’s most remote pubs is looking for a new landlord – with the successful candidate also being named monarch of the isolated islet it is built on.